Aerospace Structures and Materials MSc (PG)

 Entry Requirements / Admissions

-All Aeronautical Engineering courses of Queen Mary University of London
+All Aerospace & Aeronautical Engineering courses of Queen Mary University of London

-Get advice on which foundation courses are best for you to still be able to join Aerospace Structures and Materials, MSc (PG).
+Get advice on which foundation courses are best for you to still study Aerospace Structures and Materials, MSc (PG), if you do not meet the minimum requirements in terms of UCAS score, A levels, or English language requirements.

 This programme requires ATAS clearance.
 Students who are not EEA or Swiss nationals may require ATAS clearance to undertake this course.
 The CAH3 code for this course is CAH10-01-04.
 Further information on ATAS can be found on our Advice and Counselling webpages.
 This programme requires ATAS clearance.
 Students who are not EEA or Swiss nationals may require ATAS clearance to undertake this course.
 The JACS code for this course is H403.
 Further information on ATAS can be found on our Advice and Counselling webpages.
 An undergraduate degree (minimum good second class honours or equivalent) in a mechanically-based engineering subject or equivalent.
 Each application is individually assessed; you are recommended to contact us for guidance in specific cases.
 IELTS 6.5 is required.
 International applicants: Students from outside of the UK help form a global community here at Queen Mary.
 For detailed country specific entry requirements please visit the International section of our website.
 If your first language is not English, you must provide evidence of your English language proficiency.
 You can find details on our English language entry requirements page.
 If you do not meet the language requirements it might be possible for you to undertake foundation or pre-sessional programmes that will prepare you for the masters programme.
 For more information, please contact the Admissions Office.
 If you are unable to find the information you require, please contact the School of Engineering and Materials Science for assistance.